 Noting that since November, the Bureau of Land Management has leased nearly 2000 acres of the Wayne National forest for fracking, mostly to the out of state company Eclipse Resources, Jolana Watson, 25, a member of Appalachia Resist! said, “We are here to tell the Bureau of Land Management that our public lands are not for sale and also to remind them that public lands are stolen lands.
 The same companies that want to frack the Wayne and build pipelines through it are running roughshod over treaty rights and ignoring native sovereignty around the continent.”

 Calvin Fulton, 21, said, “These companies always promise money, but we’ve heard it all before.
 We were going to get rich from coal, but we’re still poor.
 We were going to get rich from fracking, we’re still poor, now these pipelines are going to make us rich?
 Yeah right.
 I’ve got a message for Energy Transfer Partners and Eclipse Resources: We reject your carrot. all the supposed income and opportunity these projects claim will not go to our communities, but to those who have always exploited us and shoved us aside when we were no longer needed for their plans.”

-Category: Climate Justice, Featured, Indigenous Peoples, Social Media News Tags: Athens County, Camp White Pine, earth first!, Keep Wayne Wild, Ohio, Radical Action for Mountains, Resist Enbridge Line 5, Rover Pipeline, the American Indian Movement of Ohio, Torch Can Do
+Category: Climate Justice, Environmental Justice, Featured, Forests, Fracking, Tar Sands & Pipelines, Indigenous Peoples, Protests & Resistance, Social Media News Tags: Athens County, Camp White Pine, direct action, earth first!, environmental justice, forests, Keep Wayne Wild, Ohio, pipeline, pipelines, protest, Radical Action for Mountains, Resist Enbridge Line 5, resistance, Rover Pipeline, Tar Sands, the American Indian Movement of Ohio, Torch Can Do

 266 Elmwood Ave., Suite 307 Buffalo, NY 14222+1.716.931.5833